If you’re a wine fanatic like me, then a trip to the wineries of Mendoza should be on your travel bucket list.

 Bodega Kaiken

-- Best for: Winery lunch amount the vines
+- Best for: Winery lunch among the vines

 If you’re looking for a fantastic lunch with equally impressive wines, head straight to Kaiken Winery.